 - $200 each calendar year completely free airport reimbursement for items including baggage fees, change fees, in-flight food and drinks, airport lounge passes, and seat assignment fees.

-- Starwood and Hilton Gold Status automatically
+- Marriott Bonvoy Gold Elite and Hilton Gold Status automatically

-- You also earn 5x points for all flights booked directly with airlines or through American Express Travel
+- You also earn 5x points for all flights booked directly with airlines or through American Express Travel (Starting 1/1/2021: earn 5x points on up to $500,000 of these purchases annually)

 Blue Cash Preferred Benefits

 I highly recommend taking advantage of the Platinum card first, but if you have a spouse it’s a good idea to add the Blue Cash Preferred® Card from American Express to your portfolio.
 Its grocery rewards are unmatched, and you’ll get to bypass the $95 annual fee.
-Here are some benefits:

 This is a great card for your everyday grocery and gas spending, which tends to be a big portion of a monthly budget.
 You’re getting a great deal on this card without an annual fee.